Rebecca Knox Public Interest Law Summer Fellowship

-- Letter or written statement of verification from expected employer, detailing the job description and verifying that you have been hired or are currently being considered for the available position.
+4. A letter or written statement of verification from expected employer, detailing the job description and verifying that you have been hired or are currently being considered for the available position.

-Applications will be reviewed by a committee composed of Public Interest Law Society members working with at least one faculty member or administrator.
+Applications will be reviewed a committee composed of Public Interest Law Society members working with at least one faculty member or administrator.
 Academic and financial information will be reviewed only by a faculty member and/or administrator.

 Responsibilities of Fellowship Recipient